SoundnessBench: A Soundness Benchmark for Neural Network Verifiers: Methodology

 where ``CEX'' is short for ``counterexample''.
 Such an instance allows us to detect bugs in an NN verifier if it claims \eqref{eq:verification_goal} can be verified while we know that $\vx_{\CEX}$ satisfying \eqref{eq:CEX} exists.

 \paragraph{Making pre-defined counterexamples hidden.} Additionally, we aim to make the planted counterexample ``hidden'' to NN verifiers so that NN verifiers cannot easily falsify the unverifiable instances without even entering the actual verification procedure.
 In particular, we aim to make the counterexample hard to find by adversarial attacks which are often used in NN verifiers as a preliminary check before using a more expensive verification procedure.
+Suppose $\gA(\vx_0,\eps,y,i)$ is an adversarial attack such as PGD~\citep{madry2017towards} solving the following problem:

-For any perturbation $\hat{\delta}~(\|\hat{\delta}\|_\infty\leq\eps)$ found by an adversarial attack such as PGD~\citep{madry2017towards}, we aim to achieve:
+where the solution returned by the adversarial attack usually does not reach the global minimum.
+We aim to achieve:

-which means the example $\vx_0+\hat{\delta}$ found is not a counterexample, where the minimization in \eqref{eq:find_CEX} is approximately solved by an adversarial attack (which usually does not reach the globally optimal solution).
+which means the example $\vx_0+\gA(\vx_0,\eps,y,i)$ found by the adversarial attack is not a counterexample.

-If both \eqref{eq:CEX} and \eqref{eq:find_CEX} are achieved, we call $\vx_{\text{CEX}}$ a \textbf{hidden counterexample}, and we have ground-truth for the instance $( f, \vx_0, y, \eps)$, knowing that the instance cannot be verified.
+If both \eqref{eq:CEX} and \eqref{eq:find_CEX} are achieved, we call $\vx_{\text{CEX}}$ a \textbf{hidden counterexample}, and we have ground-truth for the instance $( \vf, \vx_0, y, \eps)$, knowing that the instance cannot be verified.